Niimi: Climate

 Niimi has a humid subtropical climate (Köppen climate classification Cfa).
 The average annual temperature in Niimi is 12.4 C. The average annual rainfall is 1361.1 mm with July as the wettest month.
-The temperatures are highest on average in August, at around 24.5 C, and lowest in January, at around 1.1 C. The highest temperature ever recorded in Niimi was 36.8 C on 7 August 1994; the coldest temperature ever recorded was -14.9 C on 28 February 1981.
+The temperatures are highest on average in August, at around 24.5 C, and lowest in January, at around 1.1 C. The highest temperature ever recorded in Niimi was 36.8 C on 7 August 1994; the coldest temperature ever recorded was -14.9 C on 28 February 1981.During the winter, temperatures are low, and snowfall occurs, leading to snow accumulation.
+The former Niimi City, former Shingō Town, and former Ōsa Town are known as heavy snowfall areas within Okayama Prefecture.
+Due to this, several ski resorts, including the Chiya Ski Resort, have been established within the city.

 Demographics

-Per Japanese census data, the population of Niimi in 2020 is 28,079 people.
+Per Japanese census data, the population of Niimi in 2020 was 28,079 people.
 Niimi has been conducting censuses since 1920.